bright1993ff66/Text-Data-Analysis/Document Classification/Chinese document classification/Readme.md

   For more information, you could go to [MXNet text API official website](http://mxnet.incubator.apache.org/api/python/contrib/text.html) and read more details.

-# 4. Get the representation of each text file.
+# 4. Get the Representation of Each Text File.

 In each category of our data(such as '科技'), we could see many text files: